cloned2k16/RSA_DEBUNKED/README.md

 **JUST RELY ON** .. you not being able to deduce **p** & **q**
 from their product **n**

-because they are chosen just so big ,for you NOT to  be able factorize them ..
+because they are chosen just so big ,for you NOT to be able to factorize them ..
 and, prime numbers are like voodoo ghosts that nobody can predict **LOL**

 well, (as usual) your Math gurus were wrong in their ARROGANT ASSUMPTIONS ..